September Birth Flowers: Asters and Morning Glories

 Asters in the Garden

 Asters are easy to grow and require very little attention.
 They bloom in late summer and early fall, just when the final bit of summer color begins to fade away.
-Plus, with its late season blooms, the aster provides nectar and a place of rest for migrating butterflies.
+Plus, with its late-season blooms, the aster provides nectar and a place of rest for migrating butterflies.

 Aster plants tend to grow in a bushy habit and can range from 6 inches up to 8 feet tall.
-Depending on the variety, some asters can tolerate full sun, while other prefer partial shade.
+Depending on the variety, some asters can tolerate full sun, while others prefer partial shade.
 In terms of soil, asters grow best in soil that is rich, loamy, and well-draining, although they will tolerate poorer soils, too.
 Plants can be grown by seed, root, or stem cutting.

 Both the leaves and flowers are edible, while many parts of the plant are used in teas and tinctures.